ipsy-md/docs/docs/cluster/cecile/faqs-cluster.md

 - **I am unable to produce new files on my `home` or `groups` or `projects`**

     In Cecile directories such as `home`, `groups` and `projects` have quotas, which means that there is a fix limit to the amount of data that can be added to those directories.
-Please,refer to the relevant [information](../cecile/data.md/#data-storage-quotas).
+Please, refer to the relevant [information](../cecile/data.md/#data-storage-quotas).

 ## Slurm